raine/ramda-cli/README.md

 `code` should be a snippet of LiveScript that evaluates into a function.

+The function is applied to the JSON data piped in through standard input, and the result is printed as JSON.

 All Ramda's functions are available.
 See http://ramdajs.com/docs/ for the full list.